 The loss of my father

-As ten years since my father passed away was approached, I wrote a post about how the last decade had been.
+As I got closer to the tenth anniversary of my father’s passing away, I wrote a post about how the last decade had been.
 This made me realise how ‘full’ those years had been!

 Inspired by how well mum coped

-My immediate family was composed of my mum, dad and myself.
 Death can be difficult in any circumstance.
-However, I think it was particularly hard on my mum for a number of reasons; one of them being that my dad managed the money in every way!
-He signed cheques, went to the bank, managed the accounts, savings etc.
+However, I think it was particularly hard on my mum for a number of reasons.
+One of these reasons was that my dad managed the money in every way!
+He signed cheques, went to the bank, dealt with the accounts, savings, etc.

 Taking steps to start the professional training that I discussed with my dad before he passed away.